Redeemed by the Blood of Jesus

 But when the appropriate time had come, God sent out his Son, born of a woman, born under the law, to redeem those who were under the law, so that we may be adopted as sons with full rights.
 (Galatians 4:4,5 NET)

-Those saved are never to be put up for sale in any slave market again.
+Those saved will never be put up for sale in any slave market again.
 They belong to Jesus forever!

 III.
-The third Greek word is lutroō, which means to set free by the payment of a ransom.
+The third Greek word is lutroō, which means to set free by paying a ransom.
 This word is used in the following verses:

 He gave himself for us to set us free from every kind of lawlessness and to purify for himself a people who are truly his, who are eager to do good (Titus 2:14 NET)

-You know that from your empty way of life inherited from your ancestors you were ransomed– not by perishable things like silver or gold, (1 Pet.
-1:18 NET)
+You know that from your empty way of life inherited from your ancestors you were ransomed– not by perishable things like silver or gold, (1 Peter 1:18 NET)

 That is, the Lord’s bondservants are set free from sin and their old master Satan!
 This is so we can experience that for which God created us – fellowship with and service to God!